ritonglue/go-stock/README.md

 ```

 ## Force values
-It's possible to force some modifications
+It's possible to force some operations.
 ### Force sell
 For example : you buy 3 units at 100.00 and you sell them one by one.
 By default the reduction amount sequence is 33.33, 33.34, 33.33.
 It's possible to force the first values